OpenDDS/OpenDDS/docs/devguide/getting_started.rst

         ws->detach_condition(condition);

-For more details about status, conditions, and wait sets, see :ref:`conditions_and_listeners--conditions-and-listeners`.
+For more details about status, conditions, and wait sets, see :ref:`conditions_and_listeners`.

 .. _getting_started--sample-publication: